After you have been assessed as eligible for a home care package, follow this pathway to access and manage your services:

 - Extra services

 - Moving unspent funds and paying exit amounts

 - Feedback or concerns about your care and services

-Your home care package starts on the day your Home Care Agreement is signed, not from the day that care is first given to you.
+Your home care package starts on the day you entered into your Home Care Agreement, not from the day that care is first given to you.

 Care and services do not have to start on the same day the Home Care Agreement is entered into, but will be delivered according to the care plan.

 The care plan must be reviewed periodically and in response to changes to your personal circumstances to make sure the care and services delivered under your home care package still meet your needs.
 You can ask for a review of your care plan at any time if your care needs change.

 Your care plan cannot be changed without your agreement.
 Your service provider must give you a copy of any agreed changes to the care plan for your records.

 You may be receiving services through a lower level package than your approved level.